Copyright Infringement and Peer-to-Peer File Sharing Policy

 Peer-to-Peer (P2P) file sharing is a general term that describes software programs that allow computer users, utilizing the same P2P software, to connect with each other and directly access digital files from one another’s hard drives.
 Many copyrighted works may be stored in digital form, such as software, movies, videos, photographs, etc. Through P2P file sharing it has become increasingly easy to store and transfer these copyrighted works to others, thus increasing the risk that users of P2P software and file-sharing technology will infringe the copyright protections of content owners.

 If P2P file-sharing applications are installed on your computer, you may be sharing someone else’s copyrighted materials without realizing you are doing so.
-As a user of any ISSA network, recognizing the legal requirements of the files that you may be sharing with others is important.
+As a user of any of the institution's networks, recognizing the legal requirements of the files that you may be sharing with others is important.
 You should be careful not to download and share copyrighted works with others.

 The transfer and distribution of these works without authorization of the copyright holder is illegal and prohibited.